-Welcome to HOLO 2.5, the online edition of HOLO magazine.
-While it’s still a work-in-progress that we’ll be tinkering on for months, this platform will soon be a hub for a range of editorial activities.
+Welcome to HOLO 2.5 (beta), the brand-new online edition of HOLO magazine.
 Here, we’ll share, collaborate, and build community—both extending out of and expanding on what we do in print.

 That said, one can’t subsist on blogosphere nostalgia—and there is no point in doing anything in 2020 without radical optimism.
 We’ve put a lot of thought into HOLO 2.5 as a platform, a major goal for its design was to fuse our collaborations with cultural producers into Dossiers, web-based research publications that run in parallel with event and exhibition programming, they happen here in real-time and are then archived for posterity (e.g. take a look at our Digital Economies Reader).
 We are also excited to pull Stream, our fold-out art, science, and technology news ticker out of the magazine and into infinite scroll; other sections from the magazine including our in-depth artist features (from both our archives and a slate of forthcoming new profiles) will join it online soon.
 By late next year, where the magazine begins and this website ends will be a little blurry.

 We are excited to introduce Dossiers, web-based research publications that run in parallel with event and exhibition programming.
 These thematic folios are a place for experimenting with editorial formats and to archive knowledge produced during festivals and residencies and in labs.

 So, what do these changes for existing or prospective HOLO readers?

 Existing HOLO 3 pre-orders: You don’t have to do anything!
 We’ll transfer your reader account to grant you full access to this site, and you’ll get a copy of HOLO 3 when it is published next year.
 Keep your eyes peeled on your inbox for further details.